-- A. The following penalties will be imposed by the Clerk of the Course in consultation with the CRO, and where such penalties are applied, it shall not be necessary to hold a hearing with competitors. - [i] Reserved.
+- A. The following timing penalties will be imposed by the Clerk of the Course in consultation with the, Competitor Relations Officer and where such penalties are applied, it shall not be necessary to hold a hearing with competitors.
+Refer GCR 157. - [i] Reserved.